Insparisk serves building owners and compliance professionals across the United States.

 How often do Maryland elevators need inspection?

-All registered elevators in Maryland require annual safety inspection by DLLR.
-New installations or major alterations require acceptance inspection before use.
-Some systems may also require periodic testing of safety devices throughout the year.
-The exact schedule depends on your specific equipment and ASME A17.1 requirements.
+Privately owned elevators in Maryland require an annual periodic safety inspection performed by an authorized third-party inspector, plus a 5-year full load test where applicable.
+New installations or major alterations require an acceptance inspection before use.
+The exact schedule depends on your equipment and ASME A17.1 requirements.

-What happens if my building's elevators are out of service during DLLR inspection?
+What if my elevators are out of service when an inspection is due?

-Schedule maintenance to avoid conflicts with DLLR inspection windows when possible.
-However, you cannot indefinitely defer maintenance to avoid inspection.
-If DLLR arrives and finds deficiencies during inspection, you must correct them within the specified timeline.
-Extended outages may trigger regulatory action or fines.
+Coordinate maintenance so it does not collide with your scheduled inspection, but you cannot indefinitely defer the inspection.
+If deficiencies are found, you must correct them within the specified timeline.
+Extended outages or a lapsed certificate may trigger regulatory action or fines.

 What is a Certificate of Inspection and why is it important?

-After passing DLLR inspection, the inspector issues a Certificate of Inspection.
+After a passing inspection, the inspector issues a Certificate of Inspection.
 This must be posted on or near the elevator where it's visible.
-The certificate proves your elevator was inspected and compliant as of the inspection date.
+The certificate proves your elevator was inspected and compliant as of the inspection date, and an elevator may not operate without a current one.
 An outdated or missing certificate indicates non-compliance and may trigger fines.

 Can I use any elevator technician for maintenance and repairs?